 [global] thread rw=read bs=256Ki directory=/data/fio-tmp-dir direct=1 [read8] stonewall size=1Gi numjobs=8

-and then look for the lines at the bottom of the very detailed report similar to…
+The second line here will remove the temporary files generated by fio.
+When executing the first line, look for the lines at the bottom of the very detailed report similar to this:

 Run status group 0 (all jobs): READ: bw=3095MiB/s (3245MB/s), 387MiB/s-431MiB/s (406MB/s-452MB/s), io=8192MiB (8590MB), run=2375-2647msec

-This example is an NVME providing ~3 GB/s read performance.
-This allows for searching up to (9*3) GB/s of uncompressed data if the system has sufficient number of CPU cores according to the rules of thumb above.
+This example is an NVME providing ~3 GB per second read performance.
+This allows for searching up to (9*3) GB per second of uncompressed data if the system has sufficient number of CPU cores according as suggested earlier.
 This NVME is well matched to a CPU with 32 hyper-threads (16 hardware cores.)